rlannon/SINx86/doc/Constants.md

 Note that only variables may be constant; functions must never be treated as constants because they may have side effects when called that will be as a result of their evaluation at compile time.

-Further, due to the fundamental differences between the keywords, data may not be both `const` and `final` at the same time.
+Due to the fundamental differences between the keywords, data may not be both `const` and `final` at the same time.
+Further, data may not be declared as both `dynamic` and `const`, as the two imply fundamentally different things (`final`, however, may be used with `dynamic`).

 ### The `final` keyword